Here are the short answers to the most frequently asked questions.

 What does the Marriage Commissioner wear to a wedding?

 I believe that I should strive to look professional, elegant, and not take the the focus at the front.
 I do not wear robes (except if you are doing a Harry Potter wedding!).
 I typically (though not exclusively) wear black to perform a wedding and dress in a manner befitting the occasion (a dress or suit).
 There are a few photos of me "in action" on this site.
 On occasion, I have been asked to accessorize to fit the wedding theme (wear a corsage supplied by the wedding couple) and am usually happy to oblige.
-I wore a velvet frock coat to perform a ceremony on board the Nonsuch.

 I would be THRILLED to be asked to perform a ceremony as Professor McGonagall (I have amazing dress robes).